Team AckoNov 8, 2022

 A claim is an intimation to the insurer about a specific incident.
 When a claim is raised, the insurance company begins investigating the incident and if the claim is approved, the settlement process begins.
 When the claim settlement process is complete, the policyholder is paid the respective claim amount.
 Nowadays, you can raise a motor insurance claim online.

 This can be understood as the ratio of claims settled and claims received by the insurer.
 It is expressed in percentage and used to gauge the claim settlement rate of the insurer.
 A higher CSR means higher chances of claim settlement.
-However, the CSR should not be the sole factor for selecting an insurer as you must also consider overall services, policy coverage, and online reviews.
+However, the Claim Settlement Ratio should not be the sole factor for selecting an insurer as you must also consider overall services, policy coverage, and online reviews.

 A deductible is an amount that the policyholder pays at the time of claim.
 There are two types of car insurance deductibles – compulsory and voluntary.
 A policyholder can choose to opt for voluntary deductible.
 It is important to note that opting for a voluntary deductible can result in a lower claim amount.

 Endorsement is a process by which you can make changes in your car insurance policy document.
 This is the document you receive after making the online payment to buy the policy.
 If you want to change a detail mentioned in the policy document, for example, a spelling mistake, you can get it done via an Endorsement process.